The Mirfield Centre

 - Develop a deepening and sustainable life of prayer.

 The Centre's Director is also a member of CLAY- Christians learning across Yorkshire - an ecumenical group of trainers/educators who plan events together (www.claycourses.org.uk).
-Details of our singly and jointly planned events can be found on the twice yearly leaflets (now in their eleventh edition) and website.
+Details of our singly and jointly planned events can be found on the twice yearly leaflets (now in their 20th edition) and Clay courses website.
 On from the Hind report, Shaping the Future, rightly discerned that for the 'whole church to become a learning church.....[this would] involve many players and contributors' (Shaping the Future p.3).
 CLAY was indeed ahead of the game in discerning the importance of ecumenical learning opportunities within the region.

 We live a varied life at the Centre and look forward to emerging opportunities for increased partnership on site under the broad umbrella of 'Education for Discipleship' as it develops within the region.